 PM, Front End, Back End, Research, Design, Marketing

 VMware Cloud Foundation was initially built by engineers and was able to gain initial customers in their first year of release.
-However not only it's out of date visually, it also has a lot of usability issues that customers complain about .
+However not only it was out of date visually, it also had a lot of usability issues that customers complained about .
 After conducting 10+ interviews amongst proxy users and technical marketing people who spoke to existing customers constantly, we started to develop empathy for the users's pain points working with the current UI and came to know what we can improve on for the new UI.

 A problem set was created to combine all the findings from interviews and UI audits.

-It serves as the major requirement doc for redesign.
+It served as the major requirement doc for redesign.

-During the empathy building and synthesizing, we also started modeling the work.
-Target users of VCF UI are cloud admins—usually they're very familiar with existing vSphere UI.
+Following the empathy building and synthesizing, we started modeling the work.
+Target users of VCF UI are cloud admins—usually they're very familiar with existing vSphere UI (VMware's core product).
 They have expert knowledge of compute, network and storage.
 They usually manage the workloads for a company or a single department in a large company.
 Storyboards were used in the discover process to help understand the typical workflows of the users.
 In the example below, Sam is a cloud admin, he works at the same company as Frank.
 The storyboard illustrates the use case of Add Rack and Create a VDI workload domain.

-Understand how the current system works, using conceptual modeling.
+I also maped out how the current system works by using conceptual modeling.